 Without qualifying our opinion, we draw attention to Note 1(f) in the financial report which indicates that the ability of the Group to continue as a going concern is principally dependent upon raising sufficient additional capital to fund exploration expenditure, other principal activities and working capital.
-Should the Group be unable to raise sufficient additional capital, there is a material uncertainty that may cast significant doubt whether the Group will be able to continue as a going concern and, therefore, whether it will be able to realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+Should the Group be unable to raise sufficient additional capital, there is a material uncertainty that may cast significant doubt on whether the Group will be able to continue as a going concern and, therefore, whether it will be able to realise its assets and extinguish its liabilities in the normal course of business.